December 22, 2020; revised December 23, 2020; April 14, 2022; September 22, 2022

 Vision Is Not Continuous

 7. Vision or “seeing” appears to us as continuous.
-We see people moving around, vehicles moving, animals running around, etc. However, in reality, “seeing” happens due to a series of “snapshots” that our physical eyes take.
+We see people moving around, vehicles moving, animals running around, etc. However, “seeing” happens due to a series of “snapshots” our physical eyes take.
 Those chemical and electrical signals mentioned above come in packets of about 10-millisecond duration.

 - As an example, let us take the case of seeing a tree.
 The eyes send a series of “data packets” (chemical and electrical signals per #2, #3 above) to the brain.
-It is NOT a continuous stream of data that arrives at the brain via the optic nerve.
+It is NOT a continuous stream of data that arrives via the optic nerve in the brain.
 The signal comes in “packets.”
 Similar “data packets” come in from the other four physical senses.
 They are processed (in parallel) by the brain.

 - Recent scientific studies show that a human needs at least 10-20 milliseconds (1000 milliseconds = 1 second) to look at the picture to recognize it.
-Similarly, a “sound packet” of a duration of about 30 milliseconds can be detected and recognized.
-Thus, it seems that the brain processes sensory data in packets of about 10-30 milliseconds.
+Similarly, a “sound packet” of about 30 milliseconds can be detected and identified.
+Thus, the brain processes sensory data in packets of about 10-30 millisecond duration.

-- Some of those processing may happen in parallel in different regions in the brain.
+- Some of those processes may happen in parallel in different brain regions.
 Further details in “Vision Is a Series of “Snapshots” – Movie Analogy.”
 It is essential to read this post if one needs to understand Buddha’s explanation fully.

 - However, scientists have no idea how those “data packets” lead to seeing, hearing, etc. (actual sensory experiences)!